Appendix 2: Visualizing Atomic Orbitals#

 To obtain the entire wavefunction, \(\Psi\), we can either multiply the radial and angular wavefunctions from the previous sections or use the SymPy Psi_nlm()

 function which makes this task a little more convenient.
-Orbitals technicaly have no edge, so there are multiple ways of representing orbitals including contour plots, isosurfaces, 90% surface plots, scatter plots, and translucent 3D plots.
-We will demonstrate the scatter and contour plots below.
+Orbitals have no edge, so there are multiple ways of representing orbitals including contour plots, isosurfaces, 90% surface plots, scatter plots, and translucent 3D plots.
+The scatter and contour plot methods are demonstrated below.
+We will need the probability density, P, of the atomic orbital which is proporational to the product of a wavefunction, \(\Psi\), and its complex conjugate, \(\Psi\)* or the square of the absolute value of a wavefunction.

 First, let’s take a look at the Psi_nlm()